jyscao/jyscao.github.io/content/posts/05_interface-1.md

 endfunction
 ```

-I didn't show the implementation of the original `s:saveFilesInCache` function
+I had not shown the implementation of the original `s:saveFilesInCache`
-earlier, but `s:file_cache.save` essentially does the same thing, which is to
+function, but `s:file_cache.save` also just reimplements it and does the exact
-perform the inverse operation as that of `s:file_cache.load`, i.e. move data
+same thing, which is to perform the inverse operation to `s:file_cache.load`,
+i.e. move the in-memory filepaths data stored in `self.files` onto disk by
-from `self.files` into a textfile by writing to it.
-The `s:null_cache.save`
+writing to the textfile.
+The `s:null_cache.save` method instead just performs
-method instead just performs a no-op.
+a no-op.

-#### OOP in Vimscript
+##### OOP in Vimscript

-For the Vimscript enthusiasts, all methods except for `s:null_cache.save`
+A brief aside for the Vimscript enthusiasts, all cache methods except
-(since a no-op of course does not need access to the `self` instance) are
+for `s:null_cache.save` (because a no-op needs no access to its own data
-implemented as Vim's dictionary-functions (see: `:help dictionary-function`).
+of course) are implemented using Vim's dictionary-functions (run `:help
-This is made possible by the `dict` attribute following the function
+dictionary-function` inside Vim).
+This is facilitated by the `dict` attribute
-definitons, which grants the function access to the local variable `self` that
+following the function definitions, which grants the function access to the
-points to the object instance it's invoked from.
+local variable `self` that points to the dictionary instance it's invoked
+from, thereby effectively emulating an object in OOP.

-The dot notation used in the function definition line is just syntactic sugar.
+The dot notation used in the function definition is just syntactic sugar.
-Under-the-hood these objects are simply Vimscript dictionaries, meaning that
+Under-the-hood these objects are still plain Vimscript dictionaries, meaning
-the following is an equally valid way to define the `s:null_cache.load` method
+that the following is an equally valid way to define the `s:null_cache.load`
-for instance:
+method as an example:

 ```viml
 function! s:load_by_glob() dict abort